 Implemented heap snapshots in order to support memory profiling and leak discovery.
 Fixed a gen2 garbage collection bug that could cause leaks, and tuned the mechanism for deciding when to perform full collections.
 Improvements to I/O performance and JIT compilation.
 And the usual happy mix of bug fixes and portability tweaks.
 Enjoy!

 Short for "Metamodel On A Runtime", MoarVM is a virtual machine built especially for Rakudo Perl 6 and the NQP Compiler Toolchain.
-MoarVM stands out amongst the various Rakudo and NQP compilation targets by:
+It uses dynamic optimization techniques to detect hot code and produce specialized versions for the types that show up at runtime.
+The most popular backend for Rakudo Perl 6, MoarVM stands out by:

 For long-running workloads where startup time doesn't matter and you need tried-and-tested threading support, Rakudo on the JVM may be a better bet.
 It may also - once the slow startup is overcome - win on performance for some workloads, once its sophisticated JIT compiler gets to work.
-MoarVM is under active development in these areas, and the gap will close as time goes by.
+MoarVM is under active development in these areas, and the gap continues to close.